 Anxiety attacks make people feel fearful and may cause symptoms of a racing heart and shortness of breath, but those symptoms resolve once the stressor has passed.
 But panic attacks are not in response to a stressor and often are bad enough that they can cause people to worrying about death, losing control or having a heart attack.

 Everyone responds differently when drinking caffeine.
 Some people are naturally more susceptible to getting nervous than others – whether they live with anxiety or not.

 In general, people with anxiety disorders should avoid caffeine.
-And anyone who has symptoms of nervousness, inability to sleep or a racing heart, should consult their doctor and reduce their caffeine intake.
+Anyone who has symptoms of nervousness, inability to sleep or a racing heart, should consult their doctor and reduce their caffeine intake.

 If anxiety symptoms don’t stop after gradually reducing your coffee intake, you should consult a therapist for help.

-Most people with anxiety have a lot of stress in their lives, and coffee adds to that burden.
-Once caffeine enters the bloodstream, it mimics the effect stress has by increasing heart rate, blood pressure, and stress hormones.
+Most people with anxiety have a lot of stress in their lives and coffee can add to that burden.
+Once caffeine enters the bloodstream, it mimics the effect stress has by increasing one's heart rate, blood pressure and stress hormones.

-Caffeine blocks of adenosine and by doing so, it increases dopamine and acetylcholine, two brain neurotransmitters essential for normal functioning of the central nervous system.
-These neurotransmitters are responsible for motivation, productivity and brain function, and caffeine adds to these.
+Caffeine blocks adenosine and by doing so it increases dopamine and acetylcholine, which are two brain neurotransmitters that are essential for normal functioning of the central nervous system.
+These neurotransmitters are responsible for motivation, productivity and brain function.

-Caffeine also hinders the activity of the GABA, a calming neurotransmitter.
+Caffeine also hinders the activity of the gamma-Aminobutyric acid (GABA), a calming neurotransmitter.
 GABA basically calms down your brain and is needed for making you feel relaxed and happy.
 Low GABA levels are associated with anxiety attacks.